gradyh/GradyHillhouseGarduino/README.md

-Please see the project wiki on github at the link below for more information.
+Please see the project wiki on github for more information.